Rosc (art exhibition series): History

 The term rosc (/ga/ ROSK) is from the Old Irish for a short poem, but for the art exhibitions is interpreted as "the poetry of vision".
 Architect Michael Scott started the project, and served as the chairman of the board until 1980.
 It was also championed by Taoiseach Charles Haughey, who served as Honorary President and Vice-President of Rosc.
 Rosc is considered "pivotal" and "seismic" in the history of Irish art and was the first type of exhibition to place art of international significance in Ireland, long before there was a museum of modern art on the island.
 Rosc drew crowds, however, the exhibitions, from beginning to end, were also known for their controversies.

 The premiere edition was held in 1967.
 The Department of Education permitted all Irish schools to take time to visit the show; this innovative policy was continued through all the Rosc exhibitions.

 In 2017 the Irish Museum of Modern Art, with NIVAL, held a survey exhibition, titled Rosc 50, that presented numerous archival materials recounting the history and significance of Rosc.

 Exhibitions

 Rosc '67

 Rosc '67 featured a juried exhibition of 150 works from 50 artists presented side-by-side Irish antiquities at the Royal Dublin Society and the National Museum.
 Jim Dine, Pablo Picasso, and Roy Lichtenstein were some of the contemporary artists exhibited, although no Irish artists were included in Rosc '67.
 Brendan Gill of The New Yorker wrote that "Rosc is one of the boldest and most illuminating international exhibitions of modern art ever held... the new and the old salute each other over the centuries...
 Dublin has provided the ideal setting for their astonishing encounter."

 Rosc '71

 The exhibition was held in the Royal Dublin Society and included Viking art alongside modern works of art.
 "The centrepiece of the main show [was] a steel sculpture by Alexander Calder from Philadelphia."
+It also included a textile installation by Swiss artist Eva Aeppli, titled La Table.